TomatorCZ/master-thesis/Notes/Thesis/Proposal.md

 No matter how the partial type inference would work, we should be careful about the following things.

-- **Convenience** - We want an easy and intuitive syntax that we can skip the obvious type arguments.
+- **Convenience** - We want an easy and intuitive syntax that we can skip the inferrable type arguments.
 - **Performance** - Type inference is a complicated problem when we introduce subtyping and overloading in a type system.
 Although it can be done, the computation can take exponential time which we don't want.
 So it has to be restricted to cases, where the problem can be solved effectively but it still has practical usage.